 Why do we need to customize the content model?

-Imagine if your website not only publishes articles and products but also needs to display real estate information, job vacancies, event schedules, and even team member introductions.Every content type has its unique fields: real estate may require 'apartment type', 'area', 'price', 'location'; recruitment may require 'position name', 'salary range', 'work location', 'job responsibilities'; and events may require 'start time', 'end time', 'location', 'participation fee' and so on.
+Imagine if your website not only publishes articles and products, but also needs to display real estate information, job vacancies, event schedules, and even team member introductions.Each content type has its own unique fields: real estate may require 'type', 'area', 'price', 'location';Hiring requires "Position Name", "Salary Range", "Location", and "Responsibilities";The event requires "start time", "end time", "location", "participation fee", etc.

 After clicking the 'Add Model' button, you need to define some basic information for the new model:

-• Title Name:This is the prompt text for the main title of the content when publishing, such as 'Product Name' or 'Real Estate Title', making it clear for the content editor.
+• Title Name:This is the prompt text for the main title of the content when publishing, such as "Product Name" or "Real Estate Title", making it clear for the content editor.

-• Single choice:Allow you to preset multiple options, but the content publisher can only choose one, for example “House type (residential/commercial/villa)”、“Article source (original/reprint)”.
+• Single choice:Allow you to preset multiple options, but the content publisher can only choose one, for example, "House type (residential/commercial/villa)", "Article source (original/reprint)."}

-When defining each field, you can also set 'Is Required' to ensure that key information is not missed; as well as 'Default Value', providing convenient preset options for some commonly used fields.These settings greatly enhance the efficiency and standardization of content entry.
+When defining each field, you can also set 'whether it is required' to ensure that key information is not missed;And the "default value", provides convenient preset options for some common fields.These settings greatly enhance the efficiency and standardization of content entry.

-Publish and manage personalized content
+Post and manage personalized content

-This category is closely related to the model you created.Once you select a category bound to a custom model, in the document editing interface, in addition to the existing title, content, keywords, etc. general fields, you will see a collapsible area called "Other parameters".Expand this area, all the custom fields you define will be listed clearly, waiting for you to fill in the corresponding data.
+This category is closely related to the model you created.
+Once you select a category bound to a custom model, in the document editing interface, in addition to the original title, content, keywords, and other general fields, you will see a collapsible area for 'other parameters'.Expand this area, all the custom fields you defined will be listed clearly, waiting for you to fill in the corresponding data.

-Display custom content in the front-end template
+Display custom content in the front-end template.

-The real magic of the custom content model lies in how it is flexibly presented on the website frontend.The AnQi CMS adopts Django template engine syntax, allowing you to convert structured data stored in the background into rich and diverse page content with concise tags.
+The true magic of a custom content model lies in how it can be flexibly presented on the website front end.The AnQi CMS adopts the Django template engine syntax, allowing you to convert structured data stored in the background into a rich and varied page content through concise tags.

-For example, when you are on the content detail page (usually correspondingarchiveDetail), you can usearchiveParamsto iterate through and display all custom fields:
+For example, when you are on the content detail page (usually correspondingarchiveDetail), you can usearchiveParamsto iterate and display all custom fields:

 {% archiveParams params %}